mj8894/amazon-chime-sdk-ios/README.md

 Deploy the serverless demo from [amazon-chime-sdk-js](https://github.com/aws/amazon-chime-sdk-js)

+This will give you two urls `https://xxxxx.xxxxx.xxx.com/Prod/` and `https://xxxxx.xxxxx.xxx.com/Prod/v2/`

+We will provide `https://xxxxx.xxxxx.xxx.com/Prod/` for mobile demo app.

 ### 4. Update Demo App

 Update `AppConfiguration.swift` with the URL and region of the serverless demo

+> NOTE: use `https://xxxxx.xxxxx.xxx.com/Prod/` instead of v2 url

 ### 5. Use Demo App to join meeting